(719) 210-8699

 Depreciation

-Class 4 and Recoverable Depreciation
+Class 4 Considerations

 Common Architectural Shingle Questions

-Are architectural shingles worth the extra cost over three-tab?
+Are architectural shingles worth the upgrade?

-Do Class 4 shingles really make a difference in a Colorado hailstorm?
+Do Class 4 shingles really help?

 How Claim Advocacy Helps With Architectural Shingle Claims

-📞 Call to discuss your claim: (719) 210-8699
+📞 (719) 210-8699

-📧 Email: gerald@winik.io
+📧 gerald@winik.io

 Schedule Your Free Inspection